 The winery’s vineyards sit at 220 metres above sea level located on hills that roll towards the left bank of the Vardar river.
-They include two hectares of Temjanika, twenty hectares of Chardonnay, 38 hectares of Rhein Riesling and 25 hectares of Cabernet Sauvignon.
+They include two hectares of Temjanika, twenty hectares of Chardonnay, thirty-eight hectares of Rhein Riesling and twenty-five hectares of Cabernet Sauvignon.
 Crucially the winery controls the quality of the vineyards from where they purchase the grapes.

 This area has long been considered as an excellent source of quality wine grapes, primarily due to the amount of rain fall the area receives.
 Macedonia’s viticultural problems are often water stress related but the problem is less pronounced here.

-The average age of the vines is between 25 and 30 years old and only the relatively recent addition of Temjanika is below this.
-The rest of the needed grapes are purchased from the Tikveš Wine District, near the town of Negotino, as well as from vineyards located in the locality Krnjevo, the Kozuf Mountain at an altitude of 550 m above sea level.
+The average age of the vines is between twenty-five and thirty years old and only the relatively recent addition of Temjanika is below this.
+The rest of the needed grapes are purchased from the Tikveš Wine District, near the town of Negotino, as well as from vineyards located in the locality Krnjevo, the Kozuf Mountain at an altitude of 550 metres above sea level.

 Chateau Sopot sells much of its wine on the domestic market, particularly in the better restaurants in Skopje and Ohrid.
 The rest is shipped to Macedonia’s classic export markets - Serbia, Poland, Denmark, Slovenia and China.